sdparsons/splithalf/README.md

 A super common way is to split the data into odd and even trials.
 Another is to split by the first half and second half of the trials.
 Both approaches are implemented in the *splithalf* funciton.
-However, I believe that the permutation splithalf approach is the way forward (and it was the reason why this package was developed, so please use it).
+However, I believe that the permutation splithalf approach is the most applicable in general and so the default is `halftype = "random"`

-### Our example dataset
+### An example dataset

-For this quick example, we will simulate some data.
-Lets say we have 60 participants, who each complete a task with two blocks (A and B) of 80 trials.
+For this brief example, we will simulate some data for 60 participants, who each completed a task with two blocks (A and B) of 80 trials.
 Trials are also evenly distributed between “congruent” and “incongruent” trials.
 For each trial we have RT data, and are assuming that participants were accurate in all trials.

 ``` r
 n_participants = 60 ## sample size